 - Cornflake cereal

-- Mini red candies, such as red m&m's or Red Hots
+- Mini red candies -- such as mini red m&m's or Red Hots

 You will also need a mixing bowl, spatula, non stick spray, wax paper or parchment paper, cooking spray, baking sheets, measuring spoons, cookie scoop, large spoon or tablespoon.